 It’s the most wonderful time of the year … to shop local!
 We’ve wrapped our 2021 Incline gift guide (Vol. 1) into different categories to help you find the perfect present for your loved ones.
 Are they a nature lover?
 How about a nostalgic yinzer?
 Maybe they’re a cookie aficionado or have a knack for entertaining?
 Scroll for our favorite picks — and let the gift giving begin.

 “I’m thankful for our mail carrier, Joe, who delivers the mail in our corner of Squirrel Hill no matter the weather.
 He helps us feel a little more connected to the greater world, especially on those days we feel alone.” — Boaz F.

-A new month has begun, and you know what that means.
-We’re back with our monthly food-and-drink updates.
-The ‘Burgh is serving some hot new spots to try this month, with everything from coffee and cocktails, to pizza and pasta, to comfort food and brews.
+It’s November, and that means we’re back with our tastiest edition of the month — food-and-drink updates.
+The ‘Burgh is serving some hot new spots to try, with everything from coffee and cocktails to tacos and sandwiches.
+Plus, the return of some Pittsburgh favorites.

 “From pop culture to folklore, this is a city that is comfortable with its shadowy corners,” writes Sean Collier for Pittsburgh Magazine.
 A recent article saw Sean try to answer the question: “Why does Pittsburgh love to be scared?”
 And it’s a good question — it’s absolutely true, we do love a good thrill.
 The haunted houses, frightening festivities, and local lore prove as much.